EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 ```
 with `F` a bivector field over the spacetime algebra.

 The maxwell equation thus viewed has a residual of mixed grade 1 and 3.
-In the Maxwell case the more usual framing is to write this as a pair of equations `interior_derivative(F) = 0` and `exterior_derivative(F) = 0` [^2]; though we argue that viewing this as a single equation with a residual in the space of odd-grade multivectors provides a more unified view; a view that is important to the line of reasoning we develop here [^3].
+In the Maxwell case the more usual framing is to write this as a pair of equations `interior_derivative(F) = 0` and `exterior_derivative(F) = 0` [^EC]; though we argue that viewing this as a single equation with a residual in the space of odd-grade multivectors provides a more unified view; a view that is important to the line of reasoning we develop here [^geometric_equation].

 Framed in this way, we see that the homogenous Maxwell equation and the Dirac operator in 3+1 spacetime differ in only one respect; the Maxwell equation is formulated as a field over grade-2 bivectors, where the Dirac operator is formulated over a field of even-grade multivectors; that is, grades 0+2+4.
 Under the action of the geometric derivative, both have a residual in the space of odd-grade multivectors, of grades 1+3.